crossplane/docs/content/master/concepts/pods.md

 <!-- vale Microsoft.HeadingAcronyms = YES -->

 The RBAC manager container preforms the following tasks:
-* creating and applying RBAC policies to Provider Service Accounts, allowing them to control their managed resources
+* creating and binding RBAC roles to Provider Service Accounts, allowing them to control their managed resources
 * allowing the `crossplane` Service Account to create managed resources
-* creating and applying policies for Crossplane composite resources
+* creating and binding RBAC roles for Crossplane composite resources

 When installing a Provider their service account needs permissions to create and manage managed resources.